-This story is by Lisa Walton and was part of our 10th Anniversary Writing Contest.
+This story is by Lisa Walton and won an honorable mention in our 10th Anniversary Writing Contest.
 You can find all the writing contest stories here.

 Lou and Jetta sat silently inside the tent, holding hands in the darkness.
 Outside, thunder rumbled, and rain pounded on the plastic roof as if trying to get inside.